aboyanov/DevOps/src/Linux/managing_users.md

    The user should now be able to log into the `newuser` account on your instance using the private key that corresponds to the public key that you added to the `authorized_keys` file\.

 **To remove a user from the system**
-If a user account is no longer needed, you can remove that account so that it may no longer be used\.
 When you specify the `-r` option, the user's home directory and mail spool are deleted\.
 To keep the user's home directory and mail spool, omit the `-r` option\.

 ```
 [ec2-user ~]$ sudo userdel -r olduser